GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: INTRODUCTION

-However, these existing methods exhibit certain limitations.
-Firstly, they often neglect the rich semantic information embedded in textual input, which could contribute to the generation of more expressive and meaningful gestures.
-As shown in the analysis of GENEA Challenge 2022\cite{yoon2022genea}, the generated gestures have exhibited superior human-like similarity compared to motion capture data; nevertheless, enhancing the semantic expressiveness of these gestures remains an area requiring further exploration.
-Secondly, the deep learning-based methods for gesture synthesis tend to produce average results, often failing to generate nuanced and intricate hand movements\cite{nyatsanga2023comprehensive}.
-Lastly, they may not adequately address the inherent intention in gesture expressions, which can lead to the generation of less plausible or contextually inappropriate gestures.
-Given these limitations, it is crucial to explore alternative research approaches that can harness the wealth of information available in textual input and tackle the challenges of effectively modeling gesture-speech associations.
+However, these existing methods have certain limitations.
+Firstly, they often overlook the rich semantic information embedded in textual input, which could contribute to the generation of more expressive and meaningful gestures.
+For instance, an analysis of the GENEA Challenge 2022 \cite{9} has shown that the generated gestures exhibit superior human-like similarity compared to motion capture data.
+However, enhancing the semantic expressiveness of these gestures still requires further exploration.
+Secondly, the deep learning-based methods for gesture synthesis tend to yield average results, often failing to generate nuanced and intricate hand movements \cite{10}.
+Lastly, they may not adequately address the inherent intention in gesture expressions, potentially leading to the generation of less plausible or contextually inappropriate gestures.
+Given these limitations, it is crucial to explore alternative research approaches that can leverage the wealth of information available in textual input and effectively model gesture-speech associations.

-Large Language Models (LLMs) have demonstrated remarkable capabilities in semantic analysis, understanding context, and extracting meaningful information from text.
-These models, such as GPT-3 \cite{brown2020language} and BERT \cite{devlin2018bert}, have been applied to various natural language processing tasks with impressive results\cite{liu2023pre}.
-Recently, several studies have successfully applied GPT to the field of robotics \cite{huang2023grounded}\cite{vemprala2023chatgpt}, and given the potential applications of gestures in both agent and robotic domains \cite{holladay2016rogue}\cite{yoon2021sgtoolkit}, it is essential to explore the utilization of LLMs in the gesture generation field.
+Large Language Models (LLMs), such as GPT-3 \cite{11} and BERT \cite{12}, have demonstrated remarkable capabilities in semantic analysis, contextual understanding, and extracting meaningful information from text.
+These models have been applied to various natural language processing tasks with impressive results \cite{13}.
+Recently, several studies have successfully employed ChatGPT in the field of robotics \cite{14}\cite{15}\cite{16}.
+Given the potential applications of gestures in both agent and robotic domains \cite{17}\cite{18}, it is essential to explore the utilization of LLMs in the gesture generation field.